-LEGAL ELITE 2020 – Congratulations to our attorneys who were recognized on Nevada Business Magazine’s Legal Elite and/or Best Up and Coming List.
-Marquis Aurbach has the most attorneys recognized in the state!
+LEGAL ELITE 2021 – Congratulations to our attorneys who were recognized on Nevada Business Magazine’s Legal Elite and/or Best Up and Coming List.
 Thank you to our peers for your vote of confidence!
-(Not pictured – Jackie Nichols)

 by David Alleman and Jordan Peel

 The COVID-19 pandemic has understandably triggered an intense focus by parties on their contractual obligations and the effect of the force majeure clause.
 Force majeure clauses allocate risk and are designed to excuse a party from performing its contractual obligations upon the occurrence of certain events or “acts of God” that are beyond the party’s control.
 In commercial leases, for example, landlords and tenants tend to negotiate whether obligations, such as delivery and improvement of the premises and rent, are excused in the case of specified force majeure events.

 Well-drafted force majeure clauses typically: (1) specify what constitutes a force majeure event; (2) specify which obligations may (or may not) be excused in the case of force majeure; (3) indicate whether a party must give notice to the other party of a force majeure event in order to avail itself of applicable protection; and (4) specify available remedies.